manishn12/GPTflix/README.md

   - Implement Location based Translation
   - Get Data From Genre(Category) currently for every category we need to create new useHook, create new Hook which takes genre_id and gives movies based on category.
     Use this MoviesList Genre -> https://api.themoviedb.org/3/discover/movie?&with_genres=27 (replace 27 with genre_id)
+  - Add anothr GPT API to get movies Data.
+  - On Hover to MovieCard, open model to give information.